 Non-residents can open a bank account in Portugal, although which documents needed for opening a Portuguese bank account will depend on where you are travelling from.
 As there are branches of international banks as well as online banking options in Portugal, it is possible in some cases to start the process of opening an account before moving.

-This guide to opening a bank account in Portugal includes information on:
+This guide, provided by online bank N26, explains how to open a bank account in Portugal, and includes information on:

 - Choosing a bank in Portugal